domdavis/auldlang/README.md

 ### Instructions

-Auld Lang understands the following 7 instructions.
+Auld Lang understands the following 9 instructions.
 If it does not recognise an instruction a syntax error is thrown.
 Blank lines are ignored.

 ### Happy

-The first line in any Auld Lang is the `Happy` instruction which takes an argument.
-The argument defines the memory allocation for the program.
-Zero is an invalid memory size so an argument must be provided.
+The `Happy` allocates memory for the program.
+It takes an argument which defines the size of the memory in cells.
+Zero is an invalid memory size so an argument must be provided. `Happy` is normally the first line in any Auld script as, by default, the defined memory only 1 cell in size. `Happy` can be called at any time and is a destructive operation, throwing away the previous memory contents and setting the `ptr` back to 0.

 For example